ppy/osu-wiki/news/2025/2025-03-24-community-contributors-elite-nominators-2024.md

 [Ascended](https://osu.ppy.sh/users/4564285) truly *ascended* through the BN ranks this past year, with an impressive 188 nominations done across many varieties of maps and mappers, all while getting confused with Ascendance (no relation) daily by people who either don't know any better, or otherwise decidedly know better but decide to tease him anyway.
 Through it all, he accounted for the second most nominations in the mode, as well as having no severe resets throughout the year, maintaining a fairly clean record — which is extremely impressive considering the level of activity he maintained.

-Being a great example of how much a BN can contribute while still taking great care to avoid mistakes, Ascendan-...
-Ascended is truly worthy of the Elite Nominator title.
+Being a great example of how much a BN can contribute while still taking great care to avoid mistakes, Ascendan— Ascended is truly worthy of the Elite Nominator title.
 Congratulations!

 [![](/wiki/shared/news/2025-03-24-community-contributors-elite-nominators-2024/gorou.jpg)](https://osu.ppy.sh/users/12157130)